What Causes TMJ?

 We encourage you to get in touch with us to learn more about what causes TMJ disorders and how we can help you prevent or treat them.
 You can also book a consultation with us if you believe you’re suffering from a TMJ disorder, and then we can provide testing and treatment, if necessary.
 We have multiple locations, so please see our Appointments page for our locations and contact information.

-We look forward to helping you soon here at Koala® Center for Sleep and TMJ Disorders!
+We look forward to helping you soon here at Koala® Center For Sleep & TMJ Disorders!